- Class: Aves (Birds)

 - Species: auritus

 Goose or Duck?
 The African pygmy goose is a type of “perching duck” due to its stubby bill.
 It is widespread throughout sub-Saharan Africa and Madagascar.
-Despite its dramatic plumage, these birds remain uncommon in zoos.
 While its beak is more like that of a goose, the pygmy goose is actually a type of dabbling duck.